The following are the rules for the Louisiana Startup Prize competition for 2015.

 - Limited Licenses for Promotions and Review; Confidentiality.
 By submitting an application through the Portal, each contestant is agreeing to grant a limited license to the LASP to use the contestant’s image, name and logo for purposes of marketing and making press announcements concerning the Startup Prize.
 Each contestant submitting an application through the Portal will be deemed to have consented to the FPF/LASP officers, staff and judges reviewing any materials submitted to the LASP, whether submitted through the Portal, by hand delivery or otherwise.
 Also, the FPF/LASP officers, staff and judges are NOT agreeing, expressly or implicitly, to hold any materials submitted by a contestant in confidence.
 If any contestant separately seeks funding or advice from a judge or other person associated with the LASP, it is up to that contestant to obtain any confidentiality agreements the contestant feels may be necessary to protect its interests.

 - Paying Forward.
 The FPF is a nonprofit organization that depends on donations and other revenue sources to operate.
-In order to keep the FPF and the Startup Prize viable to help budding talent in years to come, the FPF has a requirement of all contestants that make it to the FINAL FINAL.
+In order to keep the FPF and the Startup Prize sustainable and viable to help budding talent in years to come, the FPF has a requirement of all contestants that are selected for the FINAL FINAL.
 All invitations to contestants to participate in the FINAL FINAL will be conditioned upon the contestant agreeing to and executing an agreement to be proffered by the FPF prior to the event in which document the contestant will agree to donate to the FPF equity, revenue sharing or other consideration.
+This agreement is only required if the selected business opts to present to the Louisiana Startup Prize panel of Investor Judges and applies ONLY IF the business receives funding from an LASP investor.
+Any selected finalist may choose to decline to present to the LASP investors.
 In particular, the consideration shall be substantially similar to one of the following options to be chosen by the contestant:

 - an amount equal to 10% of any capital raised from investors who are judges or others introduced to the contestant through the Startup Prize; or